LTB Orders

 How LTB Order can be Voided

 In some cases, the Landlord and Tenant Board Order can be voided.
 The most common case involves arrears of rent.
-If the arrears are paid, in full, to the landlord by a date specified in the order, the tenant can motion the Board to cancel the eviction.
+If the arrears are paid, in full, to the landlord by a date specified in the order, the tenant has voided the order and cannot be evicted.

 How to Enforce a LTB Order